-If you want a Pumpkin Pie without the hassle, make your pumpkin pie into bars instead!
+Looking for a pumpkin pie without the hassle?
+It’s time to make this pumpkin pie bars recipe instead!
 Each buttery bite of the tasty shortbread crust is perfect with the creamy pumpkin.
 They are just as delicious as pie but without the extra work.

 Every year when Thanksgiving approaches, I promise myself that I’ll attempt a pie.
-This year, I say, will be the year that I make a pie from scratch.
-Everyone will swoon.
 But that never happens.
 Sometimes I make cheater pies like this Easy Apple Pie, but I have never made a pie completely from scratch.
 Sad, I know.

 Preheat oven to 350 degrees.
 Line a 9×13 baking pan with parchment paper and set it aside.